layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-kubernetes-for-engineers/ambassador-edge-stack-api-gateway-with-meshery/edge/design-interpretation/_index.md

 ---
-docType: "Chapter"
 id: "design-interpretation"
+title: "Interpreting the Edge Stack Meshery Design"
 description: "This chapter explores the relationships between different components in the Ambassador Edge Stack (AES) system using a Kanvas design.
 It covers the roles and communication ports of each component, as well as the service account roles and relationships within the AES system."
-lectures: 4
-title: "Interpreting the Edge Stack Meshery Design"
 weight: 3
 ---